Daith Titanium Piercing Jewelry ASTM F-136

 The Daith, an internal piercing with a strong personality

-Placed inside the ear, the Daith immediately draws the eye towards the center of the auricle.
-It brings a very architectural touch to the ear, while remaining relatively compact.
-Depending on the chosen piece of jewelry, it can be discreet and elegant or, on the contrary, become a real statement piece in your ear design.
+Placed inside the ear, the Daith immediately draws the eye to the center of the earlobe.
+It adds a very architectural touch to the ear, while remaining relatively compact.
+Depending on the chosen design, it can be discreet and elegant or, conversely, become a real statement piece in your ear design.

-It's a piercing popular with those who like details that are visible up close . which are revealed when you put your hair up or play with the volumes around the ear.
+It is a piercing appreciated by those who like details visible up close , which are revealed when you put your hair up or play with the volumes around the ear.

 What you will find in this collection